 Displays the current tempo (BPM) and time signature for the current session.
 Pressing it brings a menu where you can change the tempo manually or using a Tap Tempo button.

 Enables or disables the metronome (click) during playback.
+Long-press to bring a menu to change the metronome volume, tuning and activation during recording.

 Enables or disables automation recording.